-Getting ready to take pictures of the Kir Paris apartment for rent, I woke up early.
-First stop was one of my favorite pastry shops across the street to buy my standard breakfast in Paris: ‘Bonjour Madame, un pain au chocolat s’il vous plait et un pain au raisin.?
+Getting ready to take pictures of the Saumur Paris apartment for rent, I woke up early.
+First stop was one of my favorite pastry shops across the street to buy my standard breakfast in Paris with the usual request: “Bonjour Madame, un pain au chocolat s’il vous plait et un pain au raisin.?

-Since it was a sunny day and I needed some exercise so I decided to take the stairs.
+Since it was a sunny day and I needed some exercise, I decided to take the stairs.
 From the 6th floor (7th floor American) to the ground floor, the difference in light in the stairwell was amazing.
 We always talk about why it’s important to keep natural lighting in mind when buying an apartment in Paris.
 Often this means upper floors, especially if the setting isn't west or south facing.
 But if the building is set on a narrow street or the apartment is closed in with only a courtyard view, an upper level makes a huge difference.
-Just take a look – these pictures say it all.
+Just take a look – these pictures say it all!

 When you're staying in a Paris apartment, look towards lower floors and observe how many apartments below turn on their lights by late morning.
-We prefer natural sunlight all day long, which means apartments on higher floors where you can see the sky.
+We prefer natural sunlight all day long, which usually means apartments on higher floors where you can see the sky.
 However, if the apartment is located on a wide avenue and is west or south facing then you can often find lovely light even on the ground floor and lower levels.
 It's something you simply must experience when visiting apartments, and something we always look for in our vacation rentals!

 I didn't realize how important it was to me until I spent my first winter in Paris.
-When the sky only starts to get light at 9am and sunset begins at 3:30 pm in winter, I realized that I only wanted to live in Paris apartments on the top floors!
+When the sky only starts to get light at 9am and sunset begins at 3:30 pm in winter, I realized that natural light is key to creating a warm and inviting living space in Paris year round!